gliviu/kafkatail/README.md

 * No consumer group is created on broker while tailing
 * Offset range options (-s, -u, -a) do not work well with records that don't have a timestamp attached.
   Use producer starting with [0.10.0.0](https://mvnrepository.com/artifact/org.apache.kafka/kafka-clients/0.10.0.0) to benefit from these options.
 See [KIP-32](https://cwiki.apache.org/confluence/display/KAFKA/KIP-32+-+Add+timestamps+to+Kafka+message).
-* Offset range options (-s, -u, -a) might print records out of order if multiple partitions or topics are tailed.
-  This is also true when reading new records but can generally happen when records are produces with high frequency.